 Sessions are used to maintain a stateful HTTP connection.
 When a session state is enabled for your application, a user receives a unique session ID on their first request to a Web page.
 Generally, this session expires if the user does not refresh or request a page within the specified time-out period.
 As per your site's requirement, you can increase or decrease this time-out value.

-5. From the Actions Pane, click on Apply link to save the changes.
+Step 5: From the Actions Pane, click on the Apply link to save the changes.

 Note: It is not recommended to set a large session timeout value for the Windows Hosting server.